 - b.
 PMC Members.
-PMC members shall include (1) the PMC Lead, (2) Project Leads from each of the Program's Projects and (3) the Chairs of each of the Program's Working Groups. - C. New Projects and Working Groups.
-A proposal for a new Project or Working Group can be put forward by anyone, and is reviewed by the associated PMC.
+PMC members shall include (1) the PMC Lead and (2) Project Leads from each of the Program's Projects. - C. New Projects.
+A proposal for a new Project can be put forward by anyone, and is reviewed by the associated PMC.
 If there is no consensus as to which Program the proposal best fits, the proposal will be brought to the Board to nominate the hosting Program. - a.
 Proposal.
-All proposals must include the name of the proposed Project Lead or Working Group Chair, proposed scope, and initial team composition.
+All proposals must include the name of the proposed Project Lead, proposed scope, and initial team composition.
 Additionally, proposals for new Projects must include the proposed technical architecture (programming language, etc.), the business problem the Project seeks to address, and any identified issues and risks.
+If the Project will produce a standard or standards, then the proposal should identify it as a Standards Project and describe the standards to be produced.

-Projects or Working Groups that incorporate existing material or have dependencies on third-party materials require legal review and approval before being accepted.
+Projects that incorporate existing material or have dependencies on third-party materials require legal review and approval before being accepted.
 In this case the preferred transfer mechanism for those existing materials should be described in the proposal.

 - b.
 Review and Approval.
-The PMC will determine whether to approve the new Project or Working Group based on their evaluation of the proposal.
+The PMC will determine whether to approve the new Project based on their evaluation of the proposal.
 This must include a due diligence review on any intellectual property issues raised by the proposal. - D. Voting.
 The PMCs shall operate by consensus.
 If a PMC Lead determines that consensus cannot be reached on any substantive decision within the Program, a formal vote shall be taken within the PMC, with a tie vote being decided by the Program Liaison. - E. Decision Appeals.
-Any three (3) PMC Members (collectively) may appeal a new Project or Working Group decision within a PMC to the Board, via the Program Liaison.
+Any three (3) PMC Members (collectively) may appeal a new Project decision within a PMC to the Board, via the Program Liaison.